Daniela1026/holbertonschool-validation/module4_task2/README.md

 - **validate** : Validate (No found)
 - **help** : Prints out the list of targets and their usage.
 - **build-docker**: Builds a Docker image from Dockerfile on build directory
+- **docker-tests**: Test the generated docker image using container-structure-test and cst.yml config file

 ## Workflow